UN envoy fails to meet top general or broker three-way talks with opposition leader.

 “Here, what we would like to say is that we will welcome positive co-ordination and co-operation for Myanmar affairs, but will never accept any interference that may harm our sovereignty.”

-State media has indicated the government is only willing to adopt its own seven-stage “road map to democracy”.
+State media have indicated the government is only willing to adopt its own seven-stage “roadmap to democracy”.

-The plan has been criticised by Western governments as a method to keep the military generals in power.
+The roadmap has been criticised by Western governments as a method to keep the military generals in power.

-Gambari appealed on Wednesday for restrictions on Suu Kyi and all political prisoners to end, the UN and Kyaw Hsan said.
+Gambari appealed on Wednesday for restrictions on Aung San Suu Kyi and all political prisoners to end, the UN and Kyaw Hsan said.

-However, Myanmar’s rulers say that Suu Kyi must first abandon her support for international sanctions against the government.
+However, Myanmar’s rulers say that Aung San Suu Kyi must first abandon her support for international sanctions against the government.